Humanitarian aid in the Middle East

 Escalation of the Middle East conflict

-Help is providing emergency aid for people from Gaza, Syria and Lebanon.
-We provide affected families with food, blankets and mattresses, clothing and psychosocial support, for example.
-We are urgently asking for donations:
+Help is currently providing emergency aid to people from Gaza, Syria and Lebanon.
+We are providing affected families with rent subsidies, food, relief supplies and medical and psychological care.

 Middle East: the suffering remains